EMPAT94/empat94.github.io/_gs/tutorial.md

 The blonde had her mouth hanging open.
 I noticed that after I managed to gather my own slack jaws.
 Before anyone else could ask anything else, I spoke up - "How do we get back home?".
 Betty's eyes, which were trained on the blonde so far, now bore into me.
 They seemed devoid of life for some reason.
 She spoke in her eerie voice again "To get out of the Tutorial, and the Simulation as a whole, you must be deleted; in other words, you must die."
 Not only did our mouths hang open again like a sinkhole, I felt several hearts skip a beat, or perhaps just mine skipping more than once.
 We all looked at each other, but no one spoke for a while.

 "Anoo...
 How are you flying?" a black-haired youth on my left asked.
 He had been gawking at Betty for a while.
 'Quite the silver-lining kind of guy we have here; also she is not flying, just floating' I argued uselessly in my mind.
 Betty turned to him in her mechanical manner - I was glad she wasn't staring at me anymore and answered: "It is a spell that inverses gravity until the mass of my body is balanced off by the pull in either direction at an elevation of 2.73 meters off the ground".
 While that was a lot to chew on, I immediately caught on something - 'float SPELL?'.
-Apparently, the silver-lining kid did as well - he was practically shaking with excitement. "*You can do magic?*", he asked her.
+Apparently, the kid did as well - he was practically shaking with excitement. "*You can do magic?*" he asked.
 She replied again - perhaps it was only me, but it looked like she was expecting this question, "Why yes!
 Everyone in the Simulation can cast spells and do magic.
 Even you!
 Some classes are restricted to only using said spells while other classes can actively tweak other spells or create new ones entirely!".
 'Classes?
 Magic?
 What...?'

 "Ummm...
 Is there any other way of getting out of this...
 Simulation.
 Besides, you know, dying?" a fair doe-eyed girl asked from beside the blonde.
-"I'm afraid there isn't", Betty replied and continued eyeing the poor girl as if mocking her.
+"I'm afraid there isn't," Betty replied and continued eyeing the poor girl as if mocking her.
 While everyone digested that, I put in another question, "What are we supposed to do here?".
 To which Betty replied after setting her glare on me, "First, you must complete the Tutorial to get to the base level of human adults in the Simulation; once you finish the Tutorial and enter the Simulation, you are free to do as you wish".

 ···

 Betty wasn't going anywhere soon; the blonde had confirmed that with her.
 So here we were, introducing ourselves at blondie's insistence; she went first -

 "You all can call me Julie.
-I'm a lawyer, and I live in Berlin" she said and looking around for whoever was going next.
+I'm a lawyer and I live in Berlin," she said and looked around for whoever was going next.
 Another plump looking girl with a reddish hair-do by her side coughed slightly to get everyone's attention.

 I suddenly noticed that there were three women, all on my right, grouped up.
 And two guys standing some distance apart to my left.
 The Japanese kid and another slightly overweight guy.
 Everyone was either around my age of mid-20s or younger than me.
 The girl continued her introduction since no one interrupted -

 "I'm Carol, Irish.
-I am studying Uni".
+I am studying Uni."
 With that, she did a slight nod of her head and stepped back.
 If not for the current situations, I could see her being the life of a party, or being mischievous in general.
 No one spoke up next, so I did.

-"Name's Pat, I'm a Programmer".
+"Name's Pat, I'm a Programmer."
 I said my piece and stayed silent.
-No point in wasting too many words.
+No point in wasting words.
 The Japanese guy went next.

 "Hajimemashta, my name is Taro.
-I am 17 years old, a high school student from Japan" he said and looked around with a carefree smile as if he knew some secret no one else did.
-What I'd give to know where his cheery attitude came from!
+I am 17 years old, a high school student from Japan." he said and glanced around with a carefree smile as if he knew some secret no one else did.
+'What I'd give to know where his cheery attitude comes from!'

 "Divin's the name, I am from Congo.
-I own a small business" said the guy in a deep voice.
+I own a small business." said the guy in a deep voice.
 The only remaining girl had the attention of us all; she didn't seem too keen on talking but spoke nonetheless -

-"I am Arya", she said simply.
+"I am Arya," she said simply.
 'To the point, are we?'

 'Good, now that's done, back to getting the hell out of doge' I thought.
 Apparently, so did everyone else, as we all turned back to Betty for an in-depth interrogation session.
 'Please let this just be some weird dream' I prayed.
 If only I knew the kind of sh+t I was going to end up in, I might have prayed harder, a lot harder...